PNW-TechPros/git-casefile/README.md

 const { CasefileKeeper } = require('git-casefile');

 const cfKeeper = new CasefileKeeper({
+  toolOptions: {
-  // Pass a "cwd" prop here if needed
+    // Pass "cwd" or "path" props here if needed
+  },
 });

 // Use cfKeeper to access remotes, load casefiles, or recover deleted casefiles.